Research projects in progress: Who was Miss Gayton?

-I’m interested because there is a tune known in the folk fraternity by this name, and a step dance collected by Tom & Joan Flett from a family of dancing teachers in Ayrshire in the 1950s … and also a ballet dancer by this name who was a big star for just one year (1808) before making a very advantageous marriage and leaving the stage forever.
+I’m interested in “Miss Gayton” because there is a tune known in the folk fraternity by this name, and a step dance collected by Tom & Joan Flett from a family of dancing teachers in Ayrshire in the 1950s.
+Then there is Esther Gayton, a ballet dancer who was a big star for just one year -in 1808 – before making a very advantageous marriage and leaving the stage forever.
 How the two are linked is proving very interesting.

 A current research project … come back later for more info!